peterhinch/micropython-samples/README.md

 [docs](./SSD1306/README.md).

 # mutex
-A class providing mutal exclusion enabling interrupt handlers and the main program to access shared data in a manner which ensures data integrity.
+A class providing mutual exclusion enabling interrupt handlers and the main program to access shared data in a manner which ensures data integrity.

 # watchdog